gurumojo/text/neurodiversity/identity.md

 After processing the traumatization that constituted the bulk of my junior high school experience, I explored myself as a budding flower, replete with both male and female parts, around the same time as my peers but I felt entirely rushed into it.
-As with any autistic autodidactic approach to learning I ravenously consumed everything I could find which related, AKA not much beyond hetero- normative brainwashing or 'zines all in on the G part of LGBT+.
-Bi erasure loomed with unsettling foreshadowing.
+As with any autistic [autodidactic](./glossary.md#autodidact) approach to learning, I ravenously consumed everything I could find which related, AKA not much beyond hetero-normative brainwashing or ['zines](./glossary.md#zine) all in on the G part of LGBT+.
+[Bi erasure](./glossary.md#erasure) loomed with unsettling foreshadowing.

 Adventure buddies at the time would rendezvous at tea and coffee houses, boutique book and toy stores, really anywhere that would patiently host our